biotope/biotope-element/docs/component.md

 We trust in the web.

 `biotope-element` is an extension of a vanilla a HTMLElement with some nice features on top.
 So everything you build using `biotope-element` is a component.
-Anything else you need you can grab it off other libraries.
+Anything else you need can be grabbed from other libraries.

 In this sense, a component is a piece of a UI that you can use and re-use throughout your application to deliver a consistent UI.
 Buttons, sliders, accordions, menus, content boxes, … all